Even with native ads, you can still lose money. This can, of course, happen.

-Some weeks ago, I wrote an article giving you 267 real estate content ideas.
+I wrote an article about real estate content ideas some weeks ago.

-In this case, you could write for example a “what if” editorial such as “What If You Could Flip a House Without Having a Real Estate License?”
+In this case, you could write a “what if” editorial such as “What If You Could Flip a House Without Having a Real Estate License?”

-Should you happen to be a realtor and your target audience retail buyers, another native ad content idea for your ad could be an overview of the most walkable areas in the geographic area you are covering as realtor, and then offering a downloadable brochure with a list of houses in this area.
+If you are a realtor and your target audience retail buyers, another native ad content idea for your ad could be an overview of the most walkable areas in the geographic area, you are covering as a realtor and then offering a downloadable brochure with a list of houses in this area.

 6) Your Image Thumbnails

 The image thumbnail is the first thing a visitor will notice when coming across a native ad.